angad-singhh/BlogApp/README.md

-# REST full API for Blog APP
+# RESTful API for Blog APP
 This project allows you to perform CRUD operation on Blog, add comment to a blog, like and dislike the blog with User registration.
 The API made using Python-FastAPI, MongoDB as database.

 ## High level ER Diagram